greenplum-db/gpdb/.abi-check/README.md

 There might be "safe ABI breaking changes", e.g., some symbol being removed and not referenced by any extensions or programs.
 Here are steps on how to suppress such errors.

 1. Add ignored symbols to `gpdb_src/.abi-check/<base version>/postgres.symbols.ignore` (one symbol per line).
    - `<base version>`: The baseline version of Greenplum.
-If we want to ensure the ABI isn't broken between the `6.25.3` release and the latest `6X_STABLE`.
-The baseline version of Greenplum is `6.25.3`.
-See: [./6.25.3/postgres.symbols.ignore](./6.25.3/postgres.symbols.ignore)
+If we want to ensure the ABI isn't broken between the `7.0.0` release and the latest `main`.
+The baseline version of Greenplum is `7.0.0`.
+See: [./7.0.0/postgres.symbols.ignore](./7.0.0/postgres.symbols.ignore)

 2. Add ignored types to `gpdb_src/.abi-check/<base version>/postgres.types.ignore` (one type per line).
    - `<base version>`: The baseline version of Greenplum.
-If we want to ensure the ABI isn't broken between the `6.25.3` release and the latest `6X_STABLE`.
-The baseline version of Greenplum is `6.25.3`.
-See: [./6.25.3/postgres.types.ignore](./6.25.3/postgres.types.ignore)
+If we want to ensure the ABI isn't broken between the `7.0.0` release and the latest `6X_STABLE`.
+The baseline version of Greenplum is `7.0.0`.
+See: [./7.0.0/postgres.types.ignore](./7.0.0/postgres.types.ignore).
+Add the `struct` keyword in front of the struct name if we need to ignore a struct type.

 3. Pass these two files to `abi-compliance-checker` and it will produce a report in HTML format.
    ```